 Munich.
-The BMW Group is in advanced discussions to ramp up the global success of its MINI brand through a new joint venture in China.
-A key element of the brand’s continued strategic development will be local production of future battery-electric MINI vehicles in the world’s largest market for electromobility.
-To this end, the BMW Group has signed a “letter of intent” with the Chinese manufacturer Great Wall Motor.
-In addition to production of the first battery electric MINI at the main plant in Oxford starting in 2019, this signals a further clear commitment to the electrified future of the MINI brand.
+The BMW Group is ramping up the global success of its MINI brand.
+Through a new joint venture in China, the key element being local production of future Mini electric.
+Yes!!!
+MINI Electric vehicles in the world’s largest market for electromobility.
+To this end, the BMW Group has signed a “letter of intent” with a Chinese manufacturer.
+The manufacturer’s name is Great Wall Motor.
+In addition, the first battery electric MINI will be at the main plant in Oxford starting in 2019.
+Hence, this signals a further clear commitment to the electrified future.
+Say hello to the MINI Electric brand.

-Next steps will be to agree on the details of a possible joint venture and cooperation agreement and clarify aspects such as the choice of production location and concrete investments.
-The BMW Group has no plans to set up an additional sales organisation in China.
-The company is firmly committed to continuing the successful cooperation with the established sales structure.
+So, the next steps!
+Agreeing on a possible joint venture and coöperation agreement.
+As well it’s must clarify aspects.
+Ah the details.
+You know, such as the choice of production place and “concrete investments”.
+The BMW Group has no plans to set up an extra sales in China.

 The successful strategy for expansion of the BMW Group’s global production network obeys a clear rule: Production follows the market.
 However, expansion of the BMW brand in its largest markets, such as China, has not led to a decrease in production at the company’s German plants.
 On the contrary, between 2007 and 2017, production in Germany increased by close to a quarter to around 1.15 million vehicles per year.
 At the same time, almost half of all BMW production now takes place at plants outside Germany.

-A similar growth strategy could accelerate development of the MINI brand significantly without questioning the BMW Group’s commitment in the UK.
+A similar growth strategy could accelerate development of the MINI Electric brand.
+Finally, it can be done, much without questioning the BMW Group’s commitment in the UK.
 The company has made significant investments over the years to step up its involvement in the country.

 23.02.2018 Press Release